 “I think people assume that all chefs are yelling and screaming maniacs,” Bull says, “and I think they’d be surprised by how quietly and calmly our kitchen operates.
 We focus a lot of energy on creating a family-oriented environment.”

 “Sometimes people talk too much about image and less time talking about food,” Odam says.
 “At the end of the day, people have to eat the food.
 If someone’s heralded as a rock-star chef and then you eat the food and it’s not all that great, the food’s going to suffer.”

-or food-truck, phenomenon is an essential ingredient in Austin’s recipe as a foodie mecca.
+The food trailer, or food-truck, phenomenon is an essential ingredient in Austin’s recipe as a foodie mecca.
 The days of bleach-white “roach coaches”—the coffee, chips and cellophane-wrapped sandwich sellers that invariably serviced construction-site laborers and corporate parking lots—have morphed in to colorful, cutting-edge specialty caravans that compensate in culinary innovation what they lack in décor and elegance.

 According to City of Austin Health and Human Services, the number of registered food trailers spiked to more than 1,400 in 2012, up from 955 in 2008.
 Many of Austin’s premier chefs got their start in the field, or, more accurately, the parking lot: Before refining his technique at Uchi, Qui worked his magic at East Side King, which is still going strong.
 Bryce Gilmore built and launched his Odd Duck Farm to Trailer, attracting enough success to finance his brick-and-mortar Barley Swine.